Week 3 - Ingesting and Validating Data

 In Week 2, you explored the Azure Portal in a browser.
 But the portal is just a graphical wrapper around a REST API.
 Every button you click sends an HTTP request to the Azure Resource Manager API.

 This week you learn API ingestion with requests.
 The Azure ARM API (management.azure.com) is a real API that you already have credentials for.
-In Week 4, you will start storing pipeline outputs in Azure Blob Storage, and by Week 6 you will deploy your pipelines to Azure Container Apps.
+Later in the track you will store pipeline outputs in Azure Blob Storage and deploy your pipelines to Azure Container Apps.
 Understanding that Azure is "just an API" makes all of that less intimidating.

 </aside>